dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

   - <xref:System.Data.DataSet>

     A <xref:System.Data.DataSet> is a collection of tables, relationships, and constraints of the data in a database.
-You can simple-bind or complex-bind to the data within a dataset, but note that you're binding to the default <xref:System.Data.DataViewManager> for the <xref:System.Data.DataSet> (see the next bullet point).
+You can simple-bind or complex-bind to the data within a dataset, but note that you're binding to the default <xref:System.Data.DataViewManager> for the `DataSet` (see the next bullet point).

   - <xref:System.Data.DataViewManager>

     A <xref:System.Data.DataViewManager> is a customized view of the entire <xref:System.Data.DataSet>, analogous to a <xref:System.Data.DataView>, but with relations included.
-With a <xref:System.Data.DataViewManager.DataViewSettings%2A> collection, you can set default filters and sort options for any views that the <xref:System.Data.DataViewManager> has for a given table.
+With a <xref:System.Data.DataViewManager.DataViewSettings%2A> collection, you can set default filters and sort options for any views that the `DataViewManager` has for a given table.

 ## Types of data binding